sandhawke/dataset-update-stream/README.md

 For simplicity at this point, we use the first option, but recognize a future version of this protocol might support one of the later ones.
 We also include an event for resetting to the empty set.

     event: remove
-    data: encoding of the item to be removed
-    data: encoding of another item to be removed
+    data: line 1 of some text, encoding zero or more data items
+    data: which can spread across lines until all we want to add
+    data: at this point are serialized.

     event: remove-all

 ## Finding the update stream

-Given the URL of some dataset resource, how do you find the associated update stream?
-Also, if there are multiple update-stream protocols, how do you find the right one?
+Given the URL of some dataset resource (which we call the "origin resource"), how does a client find the associated update stream?
+Also, if there are multiple update-stream subprotocols, how does the client find one which uses the particular subprotocol it implements?

 The basic options are:
-1. The client can tell the server it wants an update stream and which protocols it implements.
+1. The client can tell the server it wants an update stream and which protocol(s) it implements.
     * HTTP content negotiation?
 Doesn't work because SSE mandates "text/event-stream"
     * Use an HTTP [Prefer header](https://tools.ietf.org/html/rfc7240)?
 Doesn't work because the EventSource API in browsers does not include a way to set additional headers.
     * Modify the URL in some way, such as adding a query parameter?
 There's no way to do this in a standard way, and the text of URLs is generally best treated as opaque at this layer.
 2. The server can tell the client that it offers one or more different update streams at other URLs, and let the client pick among them.
     * Inside the data?
 Would only work for some kinds of datasets
     * Using Link: headers, with rel=alternate.
 Unclear how to indicate to the client which alternate to use.
-    * Using Link: headers, with rel=<some assigned identifier>.
-This should work, but technicall requires IANA processing.
+    * Using Link: headers, with rel=(some assigned identifier).
+This should work, but should be registered with IANA.
-    * Using Link: headers, with rel=<url based on this spec>.
+    * Using Link: headers, with rel=(url based on this spec).
 This should work, although it embeds a domain name into the protocol, which might not be good, long-term.
-    * Using Link: headers, with rel=<uuid url>.
+    * Using Link: headers, with rel=(uuid url)>.
 This should also work, but is a little hard to read.

 For now, let's go with: